Mayslake Nature Study & Photography Club

 The Competitions Chairperson and Assistant shall: Be responsible for obtaining the services of three (3) judges for each competition and for coordinating the submitted images for competitions.

-The Conservation Chairperson shall: Be responsible for keeping members informed regarding conservation projects and activities on a local, regional, state or national level.
+The Nature Study Chairperson shall: Be responsible for keeping members informed regarding nature/conservation projects and activities on a local, regional, state or national level.

 Education: Fred Drury